stargatedaw/stargate/src/windows/README.md

 # Overview
-This is the current working-ish procedure for creating a portable Windows executable.
-This is a single file that can be run on any 64 bit Windows, including from a flash drive.
-Note that there is no more 32 bit MSYS2, so we are not able to support 32 bit Windows.
+This is the procedure for creating Windows build artifacts, both the installer, and the portable executable suitable for running from a flash drive.

+# Initial Setup
-# Create a fresh 64 bit Windows 10 VM
+## Create a fresh 64 bit Windows 10 VM
-(or install to your hard drive if you are "into that")
+(or install to your hard drive if you are `into that`)
 - Create a user called stargate
 - Install MSYS2
 - Download and install Python for Windows, the Visual Studio compiled variant